Christ is with us—all the time. He’s available to us—everywhere. He’s walking next to us, guiding us as a father who loves a child—constantly.

 - Join a small group.
 This is a great way to connect with God during the week.
 Small groups are not only places to meet like-minded people and learn about God—they are also a great place to meet friends who will stand shoulder-to-shoulder with you through thick and thin.

 - Admit that you can’t do it all on your own.
-I mean just what that says—admit you can’t do life on your own steam and ask your loving Father for help.
-He will respond.
-Try it.
+Just what that says—admit you can’t do life on your own and ask your loving Father for help.
+He will respond, try it.

 - Give of yourself.
 A great way to feel the love of Christ is to give the love of Christ.
 There are people who need your strength when they may not have it.
 Be a servant.